GSA/digitalcorps.gsa.gov/_blogs/parting-words-from-ten-usdc-graduates.md

 social: blog
 ---

-In June 2022, 38 technologists joined the inaugural cohort of U.S. Digital Corps Fellows.
+In June 2022, 38 early-career technologists joined the inaugural cohort of U.S. Digital Corps Fellows.
 In the last two years, they’ve contributed to high-impact efforts across more than 15 agencies in the federal government while developing professional skills and growing a supportive community of peers.
 As this first cohort prepares for graduation this month, they reflected on their experiences as USDC Fellows.

 ## Jillian Gilburne, Design Fellow
 I think what has surprised me the most is the sheer diversity of work being done across the federal government, even for Fellows within the same track.
 Designers in this cohort have been tasked with everything from launching websites to managing innovation challenges to wrangling legacy systems to doing research that drives product strategy.
 It has been incredible to see such varied opportunities for designers to contribute across the federal government.